mkol5222/n8n-azvm/README.md

 ## Workflows

-Demonstartion workflows are included in the `workflows` directory amd imported into n8n after deployment.
+Demonstartion workflows are included in the `workflows` directory amd can be imported into n8n via the UI or using `make import-workflows` command.

 ![CHKP MCPs](img/cpmcps.png)